Tiny Tots and their Toys

 Firstly, teach them not to scatter toys in the first place.
 Try giving them a specific location where they can put their toys after playing.
 Every time the kid throws a toy away, tell him to bring it back and play with it in the given area.

 You could also make him/her learn while stacking the toys.
 All you have to do is bring him a narrow pocket to store all his toys.
 And make it a habit of storing all the toys inside, scattering free.
-Simultaneously, teach him to put the less used toys in the back, and the more frequent used ones in the front.
+Simultaneously, teach him to put the less used toys in the back, and the more frequently used ones in the front.
 This will teach him order and priority.

 Never give a kid many new toys at once.